 Many people are concerned about having bad breath or halitosis occasionally.
 This may be from a portion of food that they ate or maybe they did not have a chance to brush their teeth in the morning.
 Unfortunately, for others - even when they brush their teeth, they still have bad breath.
 We will be Chatting online about bad breath / Halitosis Blogs in this dental article.
 We will discuss some helpful tips or remedies for bad breath - as well as discuss ways to prevent or cure your bad breath or halitosis.

-One thing to keep in mind, is that people for centuries went around and did not have the best hygiene.
-For some, they would rarely take showers and all the amenities that we now have, was not available.
+One thing to keep in mind is that people for centuries went around and did not have the best hygiene.
+For some, they would rarely take showers and all the amenities that we now have, were not available.

 Let's discuss the history of mouthwash and bad breath some more.
 For ages, people would tolerate bad breath.
-Many people had very bad breath, poor oral hygiene and most people around them - did not mention anything about their bad breath.
+Many people had very bad breath and poor oral hygiene, and most people around them - did not mention anything about their bad breath.
 As we mentioned earlier, halitosis was coined by the people who were marketing Listerine mouthwash.
-In 1879 when a chemist named Dr. Joseph Lambert created an antiseptic mouthwash that he named Listerine (named after famed antiseptic research Joseph Lister).
+In 1879 when a chemist named Dr. Joseph Lambert created an antiseptic mouthwash that he named Listerine (named after famed antiseptic researcher Joseph Lister).

 Infection: Those affecting the oral cavity could be viral, bacterial, and at times even fungal.
 Patients on antibiotics and steroid therapy or a prolonged period have been noted to get fungal infections of the mouth, due essentially to a change in the bacterial flora of the mouth.
 This microbe many times causes bad breath.